rakkatak/essential-test/README.md

 iii) run:
 node index.js

-Note: this window must be open for the node server to respond
+Note: Please keep this terminal window open for the send button to work

 ------------------------------
 3) Load the application